Morse-Smale complexes on convex polyhedra: Morse =Smale complex on a polyhedral surface: global properties of the function

 Note that since ascending curves cannot split, the two ascending curves ending at $s$ are necessarily disjoint, but the two curves starting at $s$ may merge later.
 Nevertheless, the above facts are sufficient to show that, after removing all these curves from $\partial P$, any component is bounded by four arcs of such curves, whose endpoints are a stable, a saddle, an unstable and a saddle point in this cyclic order.
 Clearly, any such region $R$ is bounded by $4k$ arcs for some $k \in \mathbb{Z}^+$, and the sequence of the types of the endpoints of the corresponding curves are stable, saddle, unstable and saddle repeated $k$ times.
 Observe that by its definition, $R$ is an open subset of $\partial P$.
 On the other hand, by Theorem~\ref{thm:open} and since $R$ is open, $R \cap D(y)$ is an open subset of $R$ for any unstable point $y$ being the destination of an ascending curve in $\partial P$.
 Thus, the connectedness of $R$ yields that $k=1$ and (iii) holds, implying also (iv). \end{proof}

-\begin{corollary} By Theorem~\ref{thm:generic}, the Morse-Smale complex of a generic convex polyhedron $P$ consists of the following types of cells. \begin{enumerate} \item The equilibrium points of $P$, called the \emph{vertices} of the Morse-Smale complex. \item The closures of the isolated ascending curves, namely the curves starting or ending at a saddle point.
+\begin{corollary} By Theorem~\ref{thm:generic}, the Morse\==Smale complex of a generic convex polyhedron $P$ consists of the following types of cells. \begin{enumerate} \item The equilibrium points of $P$, called the \emph{vertices} of the Morse\==Smale complex. \item The closures of the isolated ascending curves, namely the curves starting or ending at a saddle point.
 These cells are called \emph{edges} of the complex. \item for a stable point $s$ and an unstable point $u$, the union of all ascending curves starting at $s$ and ending at $u$, and also the four isolated ascending curves intersecting the boundary of this union in an arc.
-These cells are called \emph{faces} of the complex. \end{enumerate} We note that a face of a Morse-Smale complex is not necessarily homeomorphic to a disc.
+These cells are called \emph{faces} of the complex. \end{enumerate} We note that a face of a Morse\==Smale complex is not necessarily homeomorphic to a disc.
 This happens if two ascending curves in the boundary of the face merge.
-The existence of such a face in a Morse-Smale complex is equivalent to the property that the complex is not a CW-decomposition of $\bd P$. \end{corollary}
+The existence of such a face in a Morse\==Smale complex is equivalent to the property that the complex is not a CW-decomposition of $\bd P$. \end{corollary}

 \begin{definition} Let $P \subset \Re^3$ be a generic convex polyhedron.
-The topological graph $G$ on $\partial P$ whose vertices are the equilibrium points of $P$, and whose edges are the isolated ascending curves of $P$, is called the \emph{Morse-Smale graph} generated by $P$.
+The topological graph $G$ on $\partial P$ whose vertices are the equilibrium points of $P$, and whose edges are the isolated ascending curves of $P$, is called the \emph{Morse\==Smale graph} generated by $P$.
 This graph can be regarded as a \emph{$3$-colored} quadrangulation of $\Sph^2$, where the `colors' of the vertices are the three types of a critical point. \end{definition}